mattsnider/django-html5-boilerplate/README.md

 JavaScript
 ----------
 You will be provided the latest `jQuery`, `modernizr`, and a `console` polyfill from H5BP.
 In addition, the base template will look for a static file `js/main.js`.
-Put any JavaScript that is required for all pages of your site here.
+Put any JavaScript that is required for all pages of your site in `js/main.js`.
 I have created two blocks (as described above), where you can put JavaScript that needs to be execute before and after the main script.

+If you want to use a different file name, instead of `js/main.js`, then provided the template variable `main_js` with the relative path to your JavaScript file from `STATIC_ROOT`.
+This variable should be provided as strings to the template.

 Urls & Views
 ------------